What is the difference between ‘Use By’ and ‘Best Before’ dates?

 - It is good practice to throw away food that is past its Best Before date.

-- You should use your existing stock before using new stock.
+- You discovered you should use your existing stock before new stock.

 - You learned that FIFO stands for First In – First Out.

 Additional information about our Food Safety Level 2 certificate can be found here.
 If you work with food, and don’t hold a valid food safety certificate, you can purchase a license and receive a certificate in a few hours.

 "It is illegal to use food beyond its Use By"